The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Results

 The compositional data set ``Rabbits" (89 samples, 3937 genes) has strictly positive values, which is rather atypical, but it is useful here to illustrate the good properties of the chiPower transformation.
 The next subsection treats the case with data zeros.

 Logratio analysis (LRA) is first performed on the data and the configuration of the 89 samples established in 88-dimensional multivariate space, one less than the number of samples for this wide data set.
 This is PCA applied to the CLRs.
 Then PCA is performed on the chiPower-transformed data, with powers $\lambda$ descending from 1 in small steps to almost 0, where ``almost" is $\lambda=0.0001$.
-These analyses are effectively all CAs on closed power-transformed data, as explained before.
+These analyses are effectively all CAs on closed power-transformed data, as explained in Supplementary Material Section S3.

 Figure \ref{Procr_Unsuper}A shows a plot of the Procrustes correlations between the logratio geometry of the 89 samples and corresponding chiPower-transformed geometry, showing the convergence to 1 as $\lambda$ tends to 0.
 In each case along the curve the 88-dimensional logratio geometry is compared to the 88-dimensional chiPower geometry.
 Values indicated are for square root, fourth root and ten thousandth root ($\lambda=0.0001$) transformations.